SahilAli987/MemeGenerator/README.md

 ## Acknowledgments

-- Google Gemini for AI text generation
+- Google Generative AI for Gemini 1.5 Pro
-- ClipDrop for image generation
+- ClipDrop API for image generation
+- Stability AI for additional image processing
-- Flask for web framework
+- The Flask team for the awesome framework
-- Tailwind CSS for styling
+- Tailwind CSS for the styling utilities